Une femme avec une femme: Lyrics and video

-This song deals with lesbianism, seen through the eyes of a friend, who doesn't want to pass judgment on this relationship and prefers to be tolerant.
-At the time, the subject was taboo in France and had almost never been tackled in a song.
+This song deals with lesbianism, seen through the eyes of a friend, who does not want to pass judgment on this relationship and prefers to be tolerant.
+At the time, the subject was taboo in France and had almost never been addressed in a song.

-The videoclip is largely in black and white and features Ana Torroja singing in front of a white fence.
+The music video is largely in black and white and features Ana Torroja singing in front of a white fence.
 There are also two women in love who arm wrestle, which represents their different point of view regarding whether or not to hide their homosexuality – one of them says hiding it is not good, the other says there is no choice.

 Chart performance

 "Une femme avec une femme" entered the French Top 50 Singles Chart at number 34 in the chart edition of 9 September 1990, climbed quickly and peaked at number one for seven weeks, from its eighth to its 14th week.
 Then it was dislodged by François Feldman's "Petit Frank" and stayed at number two for three weeks, then it kept on dropping in the chart and left off the top 50 after 22 weeks of presence.
 After a prestigious Iberian career, Mecano thus became the first Spanish group to reach first place in France's Singles Chart.
 The song was certified Gold disc in 1991 by the French certifier Syndicat National de l'Édition Phonographique, for a minimum of 250,000 copies sold.

 On the Eurochart Hot 100, it debuted at number 100 on 6 October 1990, climbed every week until peaking at number eight in its eighth week.
 It totalled five weeks in the top ten and 20 weeks in the top 100.